How to avoid being overwhelmed and bored when it comes to your nutrition plan!

 Boom, I'm back in the flow... and feeling less overwhelmed and less crazy!

-The point is to create clear objectives and manage the scale of the task to something that's realistic for where you are at in your life.
+The point is to create clear objectives and manage the scale of the task to a realistic level for where you are at in your life.

 Often, it's not so much the habit itself as much as it is the parameters that you've set.
 If you have to be 100% compliant for seven days a week, it's going to be very easy to fail.
 Your feedback from those strict parameters is going to be immediate.